viktorsohajek/mg_tech_breaks/README.md

   - "What will I learn from the topic" comment.
   - What should I do to run the code if included.

+# TechBreaks' rules
+* The record in Timetables for upcoming event must be inserted due the predcessing Thursday 10PM.
+* If no topic is listed on Friday morning, the Monday event is canceled.

 # Timetables for upcoming events: